Nagendra1997/mesibo-documentation/file-transfer.md

 4. In `Mesibo_onStartUpload`, you make an HTTP request to upload your file to the server.
 Refer to the example code [here](https://github.com/mesibo/messenger-app-android/blob/10f7174b13c53705a257342b4d95719ff401ae9e/app/src/main/java/org/mesibo/messenger/MesiboFileTransferHelper.java#L146) to understand how this is done.
 Once your upload is complete and you get the fileurl, the [url parameter is set](https://github.com/mesibo/messenger-app-android/blob/10f7174b13c53705a257342b4d95719ff401ae9e/app/src/main/java/org/mesibo/messenger/MesiboFileTransferHelper.java#L116) in the file object and your file is sent.

-6. On the recepient end, when a file is received, the listener `Mesibo_onFile` is called.
+5. On the recepient end, when a file is received, the listener `Mesibo_onFile` is called.
 ```java
  public void Mesibo_onFile(Mesibo.MessageParams params, Mesibo.FileInfo fileInfo) {
  }
 ```
-Similar to the upload handler, you now need to implement the download handler to read the file data from the url present in the fileobject received.
+6. Similar to the upload handler, you now need to implement the download handler to read the file data from the url present in the `FileInfo` object received.
 In `Mesibo_onStartDownload`, you need to download the file from the server and read the contents.

-Refer example code[here](https://github.com/mesibo/messenger-app-android/blob/10f7174b13c53705a257342b4d95719ff401ae9e/app/src/main/java/org/mesibo/messenger/MesiboFileTransferHelper.java#L146)
+Refer to the example code [here](https://github.com/mesibo/messenger-app-android/blob/10f7174b13c53705a257342b4d95719ff401ae9e/app/src/main/java/org/mesibo/messenger/MesiboFileTransferHelper.java#L146).
+Here, the file is downloaded from the server located at the file url and then stored at a specified path.

 - Refer to [SampleAppFileTransferHandler.m](https://github.com/mesibo/messenger-app-ios/blob/e5af8db4061b54e135f82a2cc39549dae39494a1/MesiboApplication/SampleAppFileTransferHandler.m) (iOS) and [SampleAPI.m](https://github.com/mesibo/messenger-app-ios/blob/f89f477c687a6143b643402c70f4d61623bf2369/MesiboApplication/SampleAPI.m) in Sample app code on [GitHub](https://github.com/mesibo/samples/){:target="_blank"} to learn how to create a file handler.